What Does Direct Sales Mean? [The Complete Guide for 2023]

 • Many people become direct sellers so that they can get a little bit of extra income on the side.
 Just realize that it still takes a lot of work upfront in order to get your business to the point at which you make money.
 However, once you build a customer base that keeps returning, you may find that you get some side income without much effort (after a period of time).

 • Some people want to make direct selling a full-time job.
-It’s possible to make good money with direct sales, but generally speaking, the easiest way to do this is to incorporate recruiting into your selling process.
+It’s possible to make good money with direct sales in multilevel marketing companies, but generally speaking, the easiest way to do this is to incorporate recruiting into your selling process.

 Your definition of “success” will look different depending on which one of those describes you.